-Lebanese cuisine is known around the world for its fresh taste and delicious, delicate flavours.
-Wherever you go in the UK, you’re likely to find an excellent Lebanese restaurant where you can sit down to enjoy a beautifully cooked shawarma, crispy falafel, or sweet baklava.
-However, there are almost no Lebanese restaurant franchises to speak of.
-Here, we take a look at what you’ll need to do to start your own.
+Middle eastern cuisine is known around the world for its fresh taste and delicious, delicate flavours.
+Wherever you go in the UK, you’re likely to find an excellent Middle Eastern food franchise where you can sit down to enjoy beautifully cooked crispy falafel, creamy hummus and juicy halloumi.
+Today, we consider five things for you to remember before opening your own Middle Eastern food franchise.
+Then, we take a closer look at the best franchise opportunities in the UK.

-Five considerations to make before starting your own Lebanese franchise
+Five things to think about before opening your own Middle Eastern food franchise

-As there are currently no Lebanese restaurant franchising opportunities on the market, your only hope is to start your own.
-However, before doing so, it's necessary to consider five essential factors that will go a long way in determining whether your business venture succeeds or not.
+Before starting your own Middle Eastern restaurant, it's necessary to consider five essential factors that will go a long way in determining whether your business venture succeeds or not.

 1. Location, location, location

-The restaurant industry is exceptionally competitive, and there are a substantial number of independent Lebanese restaurants already in operation.
+- The restaurant industry is exceptionally competitive, and there are a substantial number of independent Middle Eastern restaurants already in operation.
 This means that any new business needs to research its competitors to understand what makes them successful and what they offer customers.
-Without this knowledge, there’s no way of ensuring your business will fill a gap in the market and outperform the competition by providing something truly unique.
+Without this knowledge, there’s no way of ensuring your Middle Eastern restaurant business will fill a gap in the market and outperform the competition by providing something truly unique.